Najwa Karam: 2017: Menni Elak (From Me, To You)

-Karam's latest album, Menni Elak, was ranked among Top 4 on iTunes worldwide, and top 1 for five weeks in the Middle East and Arabia countries.
-It was ranked also top 1 for six months in Virgin Megastore in Lebanon, and it broke the list of the 100 best albums on iTunes Brazil.
+Karam's latest album, Menni Elak, was ranked among the Top 4 on iTunes worldwide, and top 1 for five weeks in the Middle East and Arabian countries.
+It was also ranked top 1 for six months in Virgin Megastore in Lebanon and broke the list of the 100 best albums on iTunes Brazil.
 Menni Elak ranked the top 1 on the Chinese website "Pan European Music".
-The spread of the album was a reason for Najwa Karam to enter the list of the most listened to singers on Yotta radio in Japan and topped the Malaysian Akshak magazine cover.
+The album's spread was a reason for Najwa Karam to enter the list of the most listened-to singers on Yotta radio in Japan and topped the Malaysian Akshak magazine cover.

-On the Amazon World Music site, the album hit the list of the best-selling albums in German, American and British versions.
-On 21 and 25 June, the songs of the album were broadcast as the first Arabic album on the international British Radio "FM 1 FM" in London, following a poll on Twitter.
-The song "Ah min el Gharam" from the album, was nominated for the 2017 XLIII Universal Music Award in Spain, while "Habibi Min" got fifth place in the voting finals that lasted more than eight months.
-All eight songs of the album were entered in the list of "The Hot 100 songs" on Fazboard Iran.
+On the Amazon World Music site, the album hit the list of the best-selling albums in German, American, and British versions.
+On June 21st and 25th, the songs of the album were broadcast as the first Arabic album on the international British Radio station "FM 1 FM" in London, following a poll on Twitter.
+The song "Ah min el Gharam" from the album was nominated for the 2017 XLIII Universal Music Award in Spain, while "Habibi Min" got fifth place in the voting finals that lasted more than eight months.
+All eight album songs were entered in the list of "The Hot 100 songs" on Fazboard Iran.
 After eleven months, "Habibi Min", another song from the album, was ranked number one on iTunes Uzbekistan.

+Personal life

+In June 2024, Karam publicly announced her marriage to Omar Al-Dahmani, an Emirati businessman and the chairman of Al Dahmani Group and Moments Events.
+The announcement took place on stage in Bucharest, Romania, where she wore a long, white custom wedding gown designed by Lebanese designer Rami Kadi.